meganjohn/Checkd/README.md

 # Checkd

 A news fact-checking website giving users an indication of likely sentiment and bias of a news article followed up by moderator review for authenticity and reliability.
+View the site [here](https://checkd-news.herokuapp.com/).

 Created as an entry for Code First Girls: Hack From Home.